 - Real estate agents will not touch a moldy home.

 Real estate agents are aware that the presence of mold can abruptly end a real estate transaction.
 If a seller does not reveal that the home is infested with mold, the buyer may never know a problem even exists—until it is too late.
 If the seller is aware of a mold problem, this seller is also aware that it might hinder the sale of their property and, hence, may try to hide mold issues.

 - Mold remediation will cost you.

-- Home inspectors are not experts on the detection and elimination of mold.
+- Home inspectors are not experts in the detection and elimination of the mold.

 Home inspectors can only detect obvious problems in a home.
 The problem is that mold is often hidden beneath the carpet, inside the walls, or under a new paint job.
 They may help you detect warning signs of the existence of mold, but they will not be able to verify whether molds exist or not.